Dapper Development Lawsuit: What It Means and Why It Matters

 2. What Amount Can You Recover From The Settlement?

-The exact amount that each class member will receive completely will depend on the specification of the trade as well as the number of investors who participate in the settlement.
+The exact amount that each class member will receive will depend on the specification of the trade as well as the number of investors who participate in the settlement.

 The entire process will take somewhere from 4 to 9 months after the deadline of the claim.
 Additionally, the entire timeline will depend on the settlement administration.